mrstefangrimm/SmartCardChanger/Instructable/Instructable.md

 ![SCC-Assembled2-Carriage](.\SCC-Assembled2-Carriage.jpg)

-The carriage is the part that slide in the rails of the mechanical platform.
+The carriage is the part that slides in the rails of the mechanical structure.
 In the center of the image is the servo arm extension and the right the servo arm.
 The servo arm is mounted onto the servo.